Cluster size determines internal structure of transcription factories in human cells: Introduction

-The existence of clusters prompts the question: does any one cluster mainly contain just one kind of TF, or many different ones?
-In contrast to results cited above supporting the former possibility, others point to the latter.
-For example, chromatin immuno-precipitation (ChIP) shows that a promoter of a typical active human gene binds many different TFs, and that highly-occupied targets (HOTs) are bound promiscuously by many TFs irrespective of whether or not they encode the specific binding motif for those factors~\cite{Moorman2006,Foley2013,Cortini2018}.
+On the other hand, and in contrast to the evidence for specialized factories, chromatin immuno-precipitation (ChIP) techniques have revealed the existence of particular chromatin fragments, called ``highly-occupied targets'' (or HOT), which are promiscuously bound by several different TFs~\cite{Moorman2006,Foley2013,Cortini2018}.
 Additionally, single-cell transcriptional profiling points to expression levels varying continuously as cells differentiate into other cell types, which points to a complex interplay between many factors, rather than a few acting as binary switches~\cite{Ding2022,Elmentaite2022}.
+Interestingly, simulations of the types described above which involve $2$ different kinds of TFs, each one binding specifically to two different TU types, show the resulting clusters often contain bound TFs of just one type, rather than mixtures, although this aspect has not been investigated in depth~\cite{Brackley2013, brackley2020b,Brackley2021, Buckle2018, Brackley2016, Brackley2017b, Bianco2017, NICODEMI201490, nicodemi2022, semeraro2022,Tiana2016,Giorgetti2014,tiana2020,Negro2023,Natesan2021}.